Author, Speaker and Marketer for Nature and the Animals

 Hi, my name is Jess.

-Oh, and I’m also writing a book.
+Oh, and I’m also an author.

 I believe life is too short, so we should be doing what we love.
 And I love writing.

 What sparked my desire to become an author?
-Really, it’s a 3 fold answer.
+Really, it’s a 3-fold answer.

 They raised me to respect nature and animals.

-SOUTH AFRICA.
-(MOTHER NATURE)
+SOUTH AFRICA (MOTHER NATURE)

 My mom died on the same day I arrived in South Africa to begin THE most transformative trip of my life.